 Positive Thought Patterns

 Being surrounded by scenic overlooks and the rhythms of nature can have a significant impact on a person’s mood.
 Wilderness activities may increase positive thoughts for some people.

 When someone is outside with an intentional, positive focus, it becomes harder for intrusive thoughts to surface.
 If negative thoughts do come up, patients are provided an opportunity to share their feelings in a group session.
 This allows patients to own their feelings and receive encouragement from both staff and peers.

 An Adventure and Wilderness Therapy Program Offers Activities for Co-Occurring Disorders

 More than 7 million Americans currently suffer from a dual diagnosis.
 This happens when a person has a substance use disorder and a mental health condition at the same time, known as a co-occurring disorder.

 When a person has a mental health condition like anxiety, they suffer from feelings of excessive worry and panic.
 Outdoor-based activities can be an excellent addition to the traditional treatment of co-occurring disorders, as nature is known to create feelings of peace.

-Outside of a clinical setting, people with dual diagnosis are provided opportunities to practice new skills in a serene environment.
+Outside of a clinical setting, people with dual diagnoses have opportunities to practice new skills in a serene environment.
 These wilderness activities may also inspire patients toward a more balanced state of well-being.

-At Vertava Health, our focus in on evidence-based treatment modalities, but we do incorporate alternative activities and services into our programs to enhance the recovery experience.
+At Vertava Health, our focus is on evidence-based treatment modalities, but we incorporate our adventure and wilderness therapy program into our treatment services to enhance the recovery experience.

-To learn more about outdoor-based activities for addiction treatment, or to find a rehab program near you, reach out to an Vertava Health specialist today.
+To learn more about outdoor-based activities for addiction treatment or find a rehab program near you, reach out to a Vertava Health specialist at 888.601.8693 today.